rodriguez-michael/travel-app/README.md

   <h3 align="center">Travvy</h3>

   <p align="center">
-    A travel site for spontaneous travelers where users can enter specific criteria and get a list of corresponding destinations.
+    A place for travelers to get destination recommendations based on their preferences.
 </p>
 <br />